You have 0 free articles left this month.

 ==

-Furthermore, he said, the determination of the government in trying to pass the legislation seems to be focussed on the forecasted revenue it was expected to generate.
+He suggested the government’s determination to have the bill pass centres on the forecasted budget revenue it was expected to generate.

-Senator Cash accused the government and Greens of eyeing off Australia’s superannuation “pot” as government funds.
+In presenting the motion for dismissal, Senator Cash accused the government and the Greens of eyeing Australia’s superannuation “pot” as government funds.

-“And it doesn't matter how hard you worked, guess what?
-It's a pot of money, and we are going to take it from you.”
+“’It doesn't matter how hard you worked, guess what?
+It's a pot of money, and we are going to take it from you’.”

-“So, all those young people out there who might be thinking, ‘I'm going to vote Greens’, just remember, you will be working hard for many decades to come,” Cash said.
+“All those young people out there who might be thinking, ‘I'm going to vote Greens’, just remember, you will be working hard for many decades to come,” Senator Cash said.

-“Those opposite oppose superannuation every time, from its inception, where they voted against it, to now, when they continue to look at ways to undermine superannuation,” she said.
+“Those opposite oppose superannuation every time, from its inception, where they voted against it, to now, when they continue to look at ways to undermine superannuation,” Minister Gallagher said.

 “They cannot stand working people having access to capital to fund their retirement.
 That's ultimately what this is about.
 You cannot bear it.
 You can't bear the size of the superannuation industry.
 You can't bear working people, particularly industry funds, actually having resources in this country, on behalf of their members.”